MateusClepf/cf-signed-urls/README.md

 - Check WAF logs for blocked requests to diagnose authentication issues
 - Verify cache status information for caching-related problems
-- Ensure query string parameters are properly configured in cache keys
+- Ensure query string parameters are properly configured in REMOVE_QUERY_PARAMS variable in the private-s3-fetch worker.
 - Confirm that signing keys match between your worker and validation service

 ## Security Notes